arackaf/micro-graphql-react/readme.md

 Full docs are [here](https://arackaf.github.io/micro-graphql-react/)

-A live demo of this library is [here](https://codesandbox.io/s/l2z74x2687)
+A live Suspense-based demo of this library is [here](https://micro-graphql-react.herokuapp.com/demo)

+The slides for the GraphQL Texas talk I gave are [here](https://micro-graphql-react.herokuapp.com/slides?slide=0&slideElement=-1)

 The rest of this README describes in better detail the kind of cache management problems this project attempts to avoid.